Freemasonry in France

 Freemasonry in France (Franc-maçonnerie) has been influential on the worldwide Masonic movement due to its founding of Continental Freemasonry.

 There are many and varied Masonic rites and obediences in France.
 The main male-only masonic organisations are the Grande Loge de France and the Grande Loge Nationale Française, the main female-only organisation is the Women's Grand Lodge Of France, and the main mixed organisations are now the Grand Orient de France and Le Droit Humain.
+In addition, organisations like the SRIA also operate in France, with colleges across the country.

 Historiography

-In the 18th century Paris and Lyon were the two major centers of the French Freemasonry.
+In the 18th century, Paris and Lyon were the two major centers of French Freemasonry.
 Each of them hosted more than 20 lodges.

-Until the mid 20th century, the history of Freemasonry was excluded from classic-style history syllabi in universities.
+Until the mid-20th century, the history of Freemasonry was excluded from classic-style history syllabi in universities.
 Particularly in France, Masonic historiography was thus almost entirely divided between authors who were vehemently pro- or anti-Freemasonry (with the former often being masons themselves).
 Since then, Freemasonry's political influence has diminished, and its historical conflict with France's Roman Catholic church (also now less politically powerful) has been if not resolved then at least appeased.
 This climate has been more favourable to the application of classic historical principles and methods to Masonic historiography, allowing it to develop and form a discipline of its own, "Masonology", devoted to a wider and more neutral study of the highly varied cultural and intellectual universe formed by European Freemasonry in general and French Freemasonry in particular.

 French Freemasonry offers the historian several documents (manuscripts, diplomas, engravings, caricatures, journal articles and other printed material) as well as a large number of objects relating to both ritual (Masonic aprons, tablets, vessels, medals) and everyday life (pipes, clocks, tobacco boxes and faience decorative art) that have been put on show in many museums and permanent exhibitions.
 However, the main sources in this area remain the manuscripts, especially the manuscripts cabinet at the Bibliothèque nationale de France and the municipal library of Lyon.
 In 2001, the Russian government repatriated (among other things) all the Masonic archives which had been confiscated by the Nazis during their occupation of Europe - these had been held at Moscow since 1945.